 The great thing about this homemade bread is that it’s rustic and unassuming.
 There’s no need to call it artisanal or gussy it up in anyway.

 That simple, rustic nature means it will appeal to folks who might otherwise shun whole grain or ‘fancy’ breads.

-However, the comforting nature will also appeal to those who might truly love the artisanal or whole grain loaves on a more regular basis.
+However, the comforting nature will also appeal to those who might truly love the artisanal or whole grain loaves on a more regular basis than basic white bread.

 Difficulty Level: Beginner

-This is a very simple bread recipe, using 100% all-purpose flour making it perfect for beginner bread bakers.
+This is a very simple bread recipe, using 100% all-purpose flour making it perfect for beginner and first time bread bakers.
 Do just make sure to check the temperature of the buttermilk with a thermometer (so it’s between 110 and 115 degrees Fahrenheit) before adding it to the yeast.

 The moistness in the bread means it will keep well at room temperature for several days if stored in an airtight container.